alexgaas/java_file_io/README.md

 | Random read        | &cross; | &check; | &check;   |
 | Random write       | &cross; | &cross; | &check; * |

-All devices in the modern world have block architecture.
-As outcome of that that means all modern disk devices operate data by **page** - unit of reading/writing into device (4/8/16 Kb).
+All disk devices operate on a block architecture, which means that modern disk devices handle data in units known as pages.
+These pages represent the fundamental units for reading and writing data into the device, typically ranging in size from 4 to 16 kilobytes.

-As outcome:
+Brief summary on disk types:
 - HDD have one mechanical moving part (head) to switch/move between platters what makes random operations (seek and read/write after) much slower than sequential operations.
 - SSD disks do not have any moving parts by design, as outcome that type of disk have